pondersource/dev-stock/README.md

 ```

 ## Reva-to-reva
-To initialize your development environment and build reva on the host, do:o
+To initialize your development environment and build reva on the host, do:
 ```
 ./scripts/init-reva.sh
 # passing sleep as the main container command will allow us